Cooking, heating leading causes of home fires ─ follow these safety tips

 Keep fire in your fireplace by using a glass or metal fire screen large enough to catch sparks and rolling logs.

 In 2014, the Red Cross launched its Home Fire Campaign to help educate people about home fire safety and install free smoke alarms in neighborhoods at high risk for fires.
-Since then, the effort has helped save 2,022 lives and installed 2.6 million free smoke alarms, helping to make more than 1.1 million homes safer across the country.
+Since then, the effort has helped save 2,266 lives, volunteers and partners have installed 2.6 million free smoke alarms, helping to make more than 1.1 million homes safer across the country.
 You can learn more here.

 About the American Red Cross: